yabinmeng/invdel_spark_js/README.md

 }
 ```

 For Spark 2.x, if we want a SparkSession context for Spark-SQL and Hive support, the program should follow the following (similar) structure.
+In this repo, program [InventoryCleanup_sesn.scala](https://github.com/yabinmeng/invdel_spark_js/blob/master/src/main/scala/com/example/InventoryCleanup_sesn.scala) follows this structure.
 ```
   object WhatEverAppName extends SparkSessionJob {
     type JobData = <type_for_input_parameters>